 Situate indoor succulents beneath lights that stay on six hours daily.
 Fluorescent is fine and economical.
 Experts in growing succulents in gray-sky climates recommend T-5 grow lights.
 If your plants stretch toward light (or flatten their rosettes to expose more of their surface area), add more lights or move the plants closer to the ones you have.

-There are shelving units designed for indoor plants.
+Install shelving units designed for indoor plants.
 Each shelf has a waterproof tray, and each unit is lit by two T5 bulbs.
 The lights, on timers, stay on from 7 am to 7 pm daily.

-Shown here is arguably the ultimate indoor plant-shelf unit.
+This is arguably the ultimate indoor plant-shelf unit.
 Made of lightweight, powder-coated aluminum, it has adjustable lights with energy-efficient, full-spectrum bulbs; plastic drip trays; and wheels for easy positioning.
 Three shelves provide 18 square feet of growing space.

 Get a Timer